natikgadzhi/ansible-raspberry/README.md

 #### Applications

-- [ ] Make sure pihole is working correctly and has a correct hostname
+- [x] Make sure pihole is working correctly and has a correct hostname
-- [ ] Create a templated `docker-compose.yml`, managed and run by Ansible.
-This
-      will require roles and vault.
+- [x] Create a templated `docker-compose.yml`, managed and run by Ansible.
+This will require roles and vault.

-- [ ] Move pihole, time machine, and portainer to the docker-compose playbook
+- [x] Move pihole, time machine, and portainer to the docker-compose playbook

-- [ ] Setup a dynamic inventory, and use it to set dnsmasq in pihole
+- [x] ~~Setup a dynamic inventory, and~~ use the inventory to set dnsmasq in pihole
-- [ ] Setup a DHCP server in pihole?
+- [ ] Transfer Time Machine app to a playbook, with checkfs script!

 #### Documentation